 During the noise survey, it may be necessary to gather additional details regarding noise (such as octave band analysis) to identify specific frequencies that are contributing to the noise.
 This is critical since most noise reduction methods and materials are frequency specific.
 This applies to both OSHA Noise Regulation issues and community noise.

 I firmly believe that any Hearing Conservation effort in a commercial setting must include both noise dosimetry and noise mapping as the minimum effort to effectively control worker noise exposure.
-These efforts can be added to other hearing conservation activities such as audiometric testing/sampling, hearing protection, worker training and noise central engineering.
+These efforts can be added to other hearing conservation activities such as audiometric testing/sampling, hearing protection, worker training, and noise central engineering.

 Written by Robert E. Sheriff, CIH, CSP

-Our primary service areas for Noise Testing/Sampling are: NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Ft Worth) TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.
+Our primary service areas are New Jersey NJ, New York NY, (New York City), Pennsylvania PA, Connecticut CT, Delaware DE, Massachusetts, (Boston) MA, Rhode Island RI, Washington DC, Wisconsin WI, Maryland MD, Michigan MI, Illinois (Chicago) IL, Virginia VA, Indiana IN, Georgia (Atlanta) GA, Alabama AL, North Carolina NC, South Carolina SC, Tennessee TN, Texas (Dallas, Ft Worth) TX, Oklahoma OK, DC, Arkansas AR, Florida FL.
+We can service most other areas of the U.S. but additional travel charges will be applied.